Oladeni1/Jmeter-Influxdb-Grafana-Integration/README.md

 Go to the path of your grafana bin folder e.g - C:\Grafana\grafana-10.0.2\bin

-Run > grafane.exe
+Run > grafana.exe

-Run > grafane-server.exe
+Run > grafana-server.exe

-Navigate to brower and visit > 127.0.0.1:8087
+Navigate to browser and visit > 127.0.0.1:8087

 or